Simone Biles wins a record 8th US Gymnastics title a full decade after her first

 There appears to be more balance in her life, leaning into the “it’s just gymnastics” mantra that helped fuel her rise.

 Age hasn’t caught up to her yet, though she played it relatively safe — by her standards — on Sunday.
-She tweaked her right ankle in training on Saturday, leading her to opt out of doing the Yurchenko double pike vault that she nailed almost flawlessly during the opening night of the competition on Friday.
+She tweaked her right ankle while drilling her electric Yurchenko double pike vault on Friday.

 The 14.850 she received for her Cheng vault was still the highest of the night on the event.
 So was the 14.8 she earned on beam.
-The 15.400 that drew a standing ovation when she finished too.
+That 15.400 on floor, too.

-Next stop is Antwerp in late September, where Biles will try to add to the 25 medals — 18 of them gold — she’s captured so far in her unparalleled career.
+Next stop is Antwerp in late September, where Biles will try to add to the 25 world championship medals — 18 of them gold — she’s captured so far.

 Jones figures to be on the plane too.
 The 21-year-old is a marvel on bars, where she thrives despite being tall (5-foot-6ish) for someone who opts to do this for a living.
 The crowd erupted when she nailed her dismount, her 15.000 score was tops in the meet on the event and put 10 months filled with injuries that have slowed her training firmly behind her.